picotorrent/picotorrent/docs/src/configuration.rst

         // The max number of active seeds.
         "active_seeds": 5,

+        // Set to `true` to enable anonymous mode "anonymous_mode": false,

         // The max number of torrents to announce to their trackers.
         "active_tracker_limit": 1600,